GandhiNN/zana/README.md

 # Zana
-CLI wrapper for AWS SDK
+Zana is a wrapper for AWS SDK written in Rust.

+It simplifies programmatic interation with AWS within your local environment.

+Think of it as a `kubectl`-like CLI for daily operational use cases with your AWS environment.

 ## Cost-Explorer API
 The following description explains cost types that we can use as input for the `cost-explorer` API: